 |Budget: $35 million||Financed by: MDP Worldwide|

 |Domestic Box Office: $10,319,915||Overseas Box Office: $7,800,000|

 Knock Off was financed by MDP Worldwide, which took this ridiculous project to the 1997 American Film Market for pre-sales.
-Sales to distributors covered the majority of the $35 million budget.
+The budget for Knock Off was $35 million and sales to distributors covered the majority of the expenses.
 This Jean-Claude Van Damme vehicle was packaged with veteran director Hark Tsui (Once Upon a Time in China), who tried his hand at two western productions with pathetic results — both Van Damme movies Double Team (1997) and Knock Off.
 Upset with interference and the abysmal quality of both movies, he returned to Hong Kong cinema.

 The muscles from Brussels’ drawing power had been fading after a string of flops starting in 1995 and after the failure of Knock Off, his next picture Legionnaire (1999) was dumped straight to video.
 He had also burned all of his studio bridges with diva behavior on his poorly performing movies and his legendary cocaine habit hit its peak with Knock Off.
 The following year Universal Soldier: The Return (1999) ended the theatrical era of JCVD films.
-Up and comer Rob Schneider signed on as the comic relief (he’s probably the only unfunny thing in this movie), who had recently filmed his comic relief turn in another piece of shit action movie Judge Dredd.
+Up and comer Rob Schneider signed on as the comic relief, who had recently filmed his comic relief turn in another godawful action picture Judge Dredd.